CleverCloud/doc.clever-cloud.com/runtimes/ruby/tutorial.md

 ## Introduction

-Currently, the Clever Cloud supports Rack-based applications only.
+Currently, the Clever Cloud supports Rack-based applications.
-Created in the year 2007, Rack has become the de-facto standard for ruby web applications.
+Created in 2007, Rack has become the de-facto standard for ruby web applications.